chainHero/heroes-service/README.md

 cd $GOPATH/src/github.com/hyperledger/fabric-sdk-go && make
 ```

-The installation can take a while (depending on your network connection), but in the end you should see `Integration tests passed.` During this process, a virtual network has been built and some tests have been made in order to check if your system is ready.
+The installation can take a while (depending on your network connection).
+During this process, a virtual network has been built and some tests have been made in order to check if your system is ready.
 Now we can work with our first application.

 ![End of the Fabric SDK Go installation](docs/images/finish-fabric-sdk-go-install.png)